-- We are often involved in one or more construction and development projects, including the new Cripple Creek casino hotel, and many factors could prevent us from completing them as planned. - The construction costs for the new Cripple Creek casino hotel may exceed budgeted amounts plus contingencies, which may result in insufficient funds to complete the project. - There is no assurance that new Cripple Creek casino hotel will not be subject to additional regulatory restrictions, delays, or challenges. - There is no assurance that the new Cripple Creek casino hotel will be successful. - Failure to comply with the terms of our disbursement agreement could limit our access to funds. - We face a number of challenges prior to opening new or upgraded facilities. - We may face disruption and other difficulties in integrating and managing facilities we have recently developed or acquired, or may develop or acquire in the future. - The construction of the new Cripple Creek casino hotel may inconvenience customers and disrupt business activity at the adjoining Bronco Billy's casino. - Additional growth projects or potential enhancements at our properties may require us to raise additional capital. - The casino, hotel and resort industry is capital intensive and we may not be able to finance expansion and renovation projects, which could put us at a competitive disadvantage. - Our ability to receive regulatory approvals required to complete certain acquisitions, mergers, joint ventures, and other developments, as well as other potential delays in completing certain transactions. - Failure to obtain necessary government approvals in a timely manner, or at all. - Insufficient or lower-than-expected results generated from our new developments and acquired properties.
+- We are engaged from time to time in one or more construction and development projects, including Chamonix and American Place, and many factors could prevent us from completing them as planned. - The construction costs for our growth projects, including Chamonix and American Place, may exceed budgeted amounts plus contingencies, which may result in insufficient funds to complete these projects or the need to raise additional capital. - There is no assurance that our growth projects, including Chamonix and American Place, will not be subject to additional regulatory restrictions, delays, or challenges. - There is no assurance that our growth projects, including Chamonix and American Place, will be successful. - Failure to comply with the terms of our disbursement agreement related to Chamonix could limit our access to funds. - We face a number of challenges prior to opening new or upgraded facilities. - We may face disruption and other difficulties in integrating and managing facilities we have recently developed or acquired, or may develop or acquire in the future. - The construction of Chamonix may inconvenience customers and disrupt business activity at the adjoining Bronco Billy's casino. - The permanent American Place facility, additional growth projects or potential enhancements at our properties may require us to raise additional capital. - The casino, hotel and resort industry is capital intensive, and we may not be able to finance expansion and renovation projects, which could put us at a competitive disadvantage. - We may face risks related to our ability to receive regulatory approvals required to complete certain acquisitions, mergers, joint ventures, and other developments, as well as other potential delays in completing certain transactions. - If we fail to obtain necessary government approvals in a timely manner, or at all, it can adversely impact our various expansion, development, investment and renovation projects. - Insufficient or lower-than-expected results generated from our new developments and acquired properties may negatively affect our operating results and financial condition.